-Currently over 37 million Americans are classified as disabled, statistically the average American worker has a 1 in 4 chance of becoming disabled during their career.
+Currently over 61 million Americans live with a disability, and statistically the average American worker has a 1 in 4 chance of becoming disabled during their career.
 Nearly everyone can benefit from the creation of a basic disability plan.
 A basic disability plan should allow your chosen representative to make financial and medical decisions on your behalf if you are incapable of doing so.
 It is a position of extreme power and you should consider many factors when choosing your representative.

 The basic building blocks of disability planning typically involve the signing of a power of attorney, health care proxy and living will, each of which is described below.
 The execution requirements with respect to each of these documents is governed by state law.
 It is best to consult with an estate planning or elder law attorney to ensure that your documents are up to date and in compliance with current state law.